Level of measurement: Central tendency and dispersion

 According to Stevens, for ordinal data, the appropriate measure of central tendency is the median (the mode is also allowed, but not the mean), and the appropriate measure of dispersion is percentile or quartile (the standard deviation is not allowed).
 Those restrictions would imply that correlations can only be evaluated using rank order methods, and statistical significance can only be evaluated using non-parametric methods (R. M. Kothari, 2004).
 But the restrictions have not been generally endorsed by statisticians.

 In 1946, Stevens observed that psychological measurement, such as measurement of opinions, usually operates on ordinal scales; thus means and standard deviations have no validity according to his rules, but they can be used to get ideas for how to improve operationalization of variables used in questionnaires.
 Indeed, most psychological data collected by psychometric instruments and tests, measuring cognitive and other abilities, are ordinal (Cliff, 1996; Cliff & Keats, 2003; Michell, 2008).
 In particular, IQ scores reflect an ordinal scale, in which all scores are meaningful for comparison only.
 There is no zero point that represents an absence of intelligence, and a 10-point difference may carry different meanings at different points of the scale.

 Interval scale

 The interval type allows for defining the degree of difference between measurements, but not the ratio between measurements.
-Examples include temperature scales with the Celsius scale, which has two defined points (the freezing and boiling point of water at specific conditions) and then separated into 100 intervals, date when measured from an arbitrary epoch (such as AD), location in Cartesian coordinates, and direction measured in degrees from true or magnetic north.
-Ratios are not meaningful since 20 °C cannot be said to be "twice as hot" as 10 °C (unlike temperature in kelvins), nor can multiplication/division be carried out between any two dates directly.
+Examples include temperature scales with the Celsius scale, date when measured from an arbitrary epoch (such as AD), location in Cartesian coordinates, and direction measured in degrees from true or magnetic north.
+Ratios are not meaningful since 20 °C cannot be said to be "twice as hot" as 10 °C, nor can multiplication/division be carried out between any two dates directly.
 However, ratios of differences can be expressed; for example, one difference can be twice another; for example, the ten-degree difference between 15 °C and 25 °C is twice the five-degree difference between 17 °C and 22 °C.